GenericMappingTools/remote-datasets/docs/earth-age.rst

 01m     21600 x  10800 g,p  188 MB  1 arc minute global relief (1 min original)
 ==== ================= === =======  ==================================================

+See :gmt-docs:`GMT remote dataset usage <datasets/remote-data.html#usage>` for when resolution codes are optional or required.
 All of these data will, when downloaded, be placed in your ~/.gmt/server directory, with the earth_age files being placed in an ``earth/earth_age`` sub-directory.
 If you do not specify a CPT, the default CPT for this data set will be used (*@age_chrons_GTS2012_2020.cpt*)